 Do not mix all the cabbage at once, save some for later, in case the mix is too sour.
 Make sure there are no clumps forming, the cabbage has this tendency to form clumps.
-They are easy to break, if you cut the cabbage in shorter strands.
+They are easy to break if you cut the cabbage in shorter strands.

-Drain the peas, wash them with clean water to remove as much of the salt or other preserving agent that might have been used.
+Drain the peas, and wash them with clean water to remove as much of the salt or other preserving agent that might have been used.

 Add to the beet salad and mix again.
 Not forcefully, the peas have the tendency to break.